You’ve probably heard about the Telegram vs WhatsApp battle if you’re from this planet.

 But one thing I stopped doing, is to stop sharing sensitive information on WhatsApp because I don't really trust Facebook.

-If you love this article about Telegram vs WhatsApp, share this post, link back to it, leave a comment below, and I will reply to every one of them.
+If you love this article about Telegram vs WhatsApp, share this post and leave a comment below.